Wavefront propagation in a bistable dual-delayed-feedback oscillator: analogy to networks with nonlocal interactions

 \keywords{Wavefront propagation; Bistability; Delay; Nonlocal coupling}

 \begin{quotation} Wavefront propagation represents an interdisciplinary phenomenon observed in an incredibly broad spectrum of dynamical systems, including bistable media and ensembles of coupled bistable oscillators.
 In such a case, the term 'wavefront' refers to the context of fluid dynamics and describes a boundary between domains corresponding to different quiescent steady state regimes.
 Depending on multiple factors, the separating fronts remain to be unmoved or start to propagate such that growing spatial domains appear and either state (phase) therefore starts to dominate the whole system.
 A manifold of factors for wavefront propagation control includes the dynamical systems' asymmetry, the intrinsic peculiarities of internal fluctuations and external random perturbations, the properties of spatial interaction.
 A distinguishable class of systems exhibiting wavefront propagation are bistable delayed-feedback oscillators, which are capable of emulating the collective behaviour in networks of different topologies.
 Thus, certain aspects of the wavefront propagation control through adjusting the coupling properties are expected to be realized in the bistable delayed-feedback oscillators.
 In the current paper, this issue is discussed on an example of deterministic and stochastic wavefront propagation control in networks of nonlocally coupled bistable oscillators.
-In particular, a bistable dual-delayed-feedback oscillator is shown to replicate the network with unidirectional nonlocal coupling of radius two. \end{quotation}
+Generally, the aim of the present research is to demonstrate that a single bistable dual-delayed-feedback oscillator can replicate an ensemble of nonlocally coupled bistable oscillators.
+This idea is confirmed from the experimental point of view, based on the revealed similarity of wavefront propagation in two kinds of dynamical systems. \end{quotation}